terminalwaltz/minichord/documentation/docs/assembly.md

 </ul>
 </details>
 <hr>

 ## Testing the board

 First it is necessary to make sure the board is properly functioning.

 Without plugging the battery, plug in the micro USB.
-The power status led should light up green.
+The power status led should light up (green or red depending on the specific led model).

 ![first led test](./ressources/ok_led.jpg "first led test").

-If it is not green, one the most likely reason is that you forgot to solder the VUSB header.
+If it does not light up, one the most likely reason is that you forgot to solder the VUSB header.
 Go back to the [Through-hole soldering](#through-hole_soldering) section and read carefully the part about the Teensy soldering.

 Then plug in the battery. **Make sure that the polarity is respected** (it should be the case if you followed previous instructions).
 This time the led will be red, indicating that the battery is charging.